oluoluoxenfree/oluonline-quartz-style/content/subsea cables.md

 - should i make a video about this or do i need a hook? does [[disconnected - the Marubo people are online]] ride again?
 - are there more modern books on subsea cables besides *the undersea network*?
 - is there anyone i could write to if i do make a video about this?
+- didn't know the cables mostly lie in places that were previously used for ages for things like telegraph or which avoid existing fishing areas (the latter is more obvious but i still hadn't thought of it); convenience/existing agreements shaping things!